kaiko-ai/eva/docs/user-guide/advanced/model_wrappers.md

 # Model Wrappers

-This document shows how to use **eva**'s model wrapper API (`eva.models.networks.wrappers`) to load different model formats from a series of sources such as PyTorch Hub, HuggingFace Model Hub and ONNX.
+This document shows how to use **eva**'s [Model Wrapper API](../../../reference/models/networks/#wrappers) (`eva.models.networks.wrappers`) to load different model formats from a series of sources such as PyTorch Hub, HuggingFace Model Hub and ONNX.

 ## Loading PyTorch models
-The `eva` framework is built on top of PyTorch Lightning and thus naturally supports loading PyTorch models.
+The **eva** framework is built on top of PyTorch Lightning and thus naturally supports loading PyTorch models.
 You just need to specify the class path of your model in the backbone section of the `.yaml` config file.

 ```